Digital Marketing Agency | SEO, Paid Social & PPC

 • Audience Retention

-When analyzing the audience retention graph for each video, look for a relatively flat line or a gradual decline, which indicates steady viewer interest.
-Steep drops or fluctuations should be further investigated to understand the specific reasons behind the sharp decline in engagement.
+When analyzing the audience retention graph for each video, look for a fairly straight line or a gentle drop, indicating consistent interest.
+Sharp drops or up-and-down spikes warrant further investigation for the precise reasons that result in the sharp drop.

 To find the chart, go to YouTube Studio > Content > Select a video > Analytics, then scroll down to Key Moment for Audience Retention.

-• Engagement metrics (Likes, Comments, Shares, and Subscriptions)
+• Engagement metrics include Likes, Comments, Shares, and Subscriptions

 • Click-Through Rate (CTR)